 Summary

-The laws of testimony in Jewish law, originating in tannaitic halakha, are known for the many difficulties that they levy on the possibility of conviction in criminal proceedings.
-These laws impose complex preconditions to the admissibility of testimony, preconditions that are unlikely to materialize in most cases.
-Among the rules perceived as the source of difficulty are the requirement for the testimony of two qualified witnesses, and the impossibility of relying on the offender's confession, circumstantial evidence or the testimony of women, relatives, and many others who are considered disqualified witnesses; Strict demands regarding the examination of witnesses, such that may invalidate also the testimony of two qualified witnesses if there is any contradiction between them, even in a marginal aspect; And, finally, the law of forewarning, requiring that the witnesses confront the offender before he or she commits the offence and warn them not to do it.
-Indeed, it is difficult to understand why the rabbis limited the admissibility and validity of testimony so strictly.
-What is the jurisprudential logic that guided the design of these limitations?
+The laws of testimony in Jewish law, originating in tannaitic halakha, are known for the many difficulties that they impose on the possibility of conviction in criminal proceedings.
+These laws set out complex preconditions for the admissibility of testimony – preconditions that are unlikely to materialize in most cases.
+The rules perceived as imposing such difficulties include: (1) the requirement for the testimony of two qualified witnesses, as well as the inadmissibility of a confession by the offender, circumstantial evidence, and the testimony of women, relatives, and many others who are considered disqualified witnesses; (2) strict requirements regarding the interrogation of witnesses, which may lead to the invalidation even of two qualified witnesses for as little as a marginal contradiction between their respective testimonies; and (3) the law of forewarning, which requires that the witnesses confront the offender before he or she commits the offense and warn them not to do so.
+It is difficult to understand why the rabbis limited the admissibility and validity of testimony so severely: What is the jurisprudential logic that guided the enactment of these limitations?

-These questions have occupied generations of commentators and researchers who sought to offer different answers, and yet to this day they are far from a solution.
-Through a philological investigation of the tannaitic sources in which the challenging rules are set, conducted from a comparative perspective of other ancient and late-antique sources, the work offers a new approach to these problems through a novel understanding of the conception of testimony reflected in early rabbinic literature.
-I argue that the difficulty in understanding the purpose and role of the many conditions posed by the rabbis on a valid testimony stems from prior assumptions, not always articulated, that scholars assume regarding the role of witnesses and meaning of testimony.
-If we expose these basic assumptions and put them to a critical examination, we will find that they impose on the object of the study, in this case the tannaitic rules of testimony, an unnecessary burden not supported by the sources.
+These questions have preoccupied generations of commentators and scholars who have attempted to offer a variety of answers, and yet, to the present day no conclusive solution has been found.
+Through a philological investigation of the tannaitic sources in which these demanding requirements are imposed, conducted from a comparative perspective that considers other ancient and late-antique sources, this study offers a new approach to these problems, presenting a novel understanding of the conception of testimony reflected in early rabbinic literature.
+In it, I argue that the difficulty in understanding the purpose and role of the many preconditions imposed by the rabbis for valid testimony stems from scholars’ prior assumptions, not always articulated, regarding the role of witnesses and the meaning of testimony.
+By uncovering these basic assumptions and examining them critically, we find that they impose an unnecessary and textually unfounded burden on the object of study – in this case the tannaitic rules of testimony.

 What is the role of witnesses in a judicial process?
-It is generally accepted that testimony is an instrumental tool, a mere means of transmitting information to the judicial forum authorized to decide the legal dispute.
-This is surely a good description of witnesses’ role in modern legal thought.
-But is this assumption correct in any legal system and in all periods?
-I suggest that there are good reasons to doubt that, and to consider the possibility that the perception of the judicial process and the place of witnesses within it was different in ancient times.
-I argue that the tannaitic rules of testimony reflect a different understanding of the role of witnesses, unlike the conventional understanding of this role in modern thought, but well-grounded in conceptions of testimony contemporary to the time and place of the Tanna’im.
+It is generally accepted that testimony is an instrumental tool, a mere means of transmitting information to the judicial forum authorized to decide a legal dispute.
+To be sure, this a good description of the role of witnesses in modern legal thought.
+But does this description hold true in all legal systems, or in all historical periods?
+I suggest that there are good reasons to doubt this, and to consider the possibility that, in ancient times, the predominant conception of the judicial process and the place of witnesses within it was different.
+I argue that the tannaitic rules of testimony reflect an alternative understanding of the role of witnesses, different from the conventional understanding of this role in modern thought, but well-grounded in conceptions of testimony contemporaneous with the Tanna’im.